quicksend/transmit/README.md

 ## Transformers

 Files can be transformed before it is written to the storage medium.
-A use case would be resizing uploaded images
+A use case would be resizing uploaded images.

 Transformers will run sequentially in the order that they were placed.
+It must be a function that returns a readable stream.

-Example with [sharp](https://github.com/lovell/sharp) as a resize transformer
+Example with [sharp](https://github.com/lovell/sharp) as a resize transformer:
 ```js
 const { DiskManager, Transmit } = require("@quicksend/transmit");